DOUBLE MITTENS by Roni Knutson

 Cuff

-Transfer every other needle to the ribber (if you do not have a ribber you can substitute mock rib).
-T4.2/4.2.
-RC000 - rib 60 rows.
+Bring up ribber, set at P5.
+Transfer every other needle to the ribber.
+Add comb and weights.
+(If you do not have a ribber you can substitute mock rib.)
+T4../4.., RC000 - rib 60 rows.
 Transfer stitches back to the main bed.
+Remove comb and weights.
 (If you are using a RT1 Rib Transfer Carriage - and you have an electronic - move margins to left and remove N1 to avoid damage.)
 See note above.

 Mitten exterior